aesatchien/FRC2429_2025/gui_refactor/README.md

 -   `main.py`: The application entry point.
 It initializes the QApplication and the main `Ui` window.
 -   `dashboard_2025.py`: Defines the main window class `Ui`.
 It orchestrates the other manager modules.
 -   `config.py`: **Central configuration file.** Contains the static `WIDGET_CONFIG` and `CAMERA_CONFIG` dictionaries that define all widget properties, NetworkTables topics, and camera streams.
--   `nt_manager.py`: Handles all NetworkTables (NT) client logic, including connection, subscription, and data retrieval.
+-   `nt_manager.py`: Handles NetworkTables (NT) connection logic, server switching, and connection reporting.
 -   `camera_manager.py`: Manages the camera stream, including the worker thread for fetching and decoding video frames.
--   `ui_updater.py`: Contains the core logic for updating all GUI elements based on data from NetworkTables.
+-   `ui_updater.py`: Contains the core logic for updating all GUI elements.
+It uses NT4 Subscribers to poll data and implements optimization logic to only repaint widgets when values change.
 -   `nt_tree.py`: Manages the UI and logic for the interactive NetworkTables tree viewer.
 -   `widgets/`: A directory containing custom PyQt widget classes like `ClickableQLabel` and `WarningLabel`.
 -   `layout_2025.ui`: The Qt Designer UI file that defines the visual layout of the dashboard.